cloudfoundry/stratos/docs/suse/deploy.md

 To deploy Stratos, use the same `scf-config-values.yaml` file that you used to deploy SCF/UAA.

-Ensure you have a Storage Class configured and that is set to be the default.
+Ensure you have a Storage Class configured and that is set to be the default - see [here](https://github.com/SUSE/stratos/tree/v2-master/deploy/kubernetes#specifying-a-custom-storage-class) for more information.

 Install with: